magic0whi/hexo-blog/source/_posts/zh-cn/learn/introduction-to-linear-algebra.md

    1. The **nullspace** \\(\bm{N}(A)\\) in \\(\bm{R}^n\\) contains all solutions \\(x\\) to \\(A\bm{x}=0\\) .
 This includes \\(\bm{x}=0\\)
    2. Elimination (from \\(A\\) to \\(R\\)) does not change the nullspace: \\(\bm{N}(A)=\bm{N}(U)=\bm{N}\(R\)\\)
    3. When \\(A\\) is rectangular, elimination will not stop at the uppertriangular \\(U\\) .
-      We can continue to make this matrix somplex, in two ways.
+      We can continue to make this matrix simpler, in two ways.
 These steps bring us to the best matrix -- reduced row echelon matrix \\(R\\) :
       1. ***Produce zeros above the pivots*.** Use pivot rows to eliminate upward in \\(\bm{R}\\) .
       2. ***Produce ones in the pivots.*** Divice the whole pivot row by its pivot